 Regular Expressions

-Regular expressions can be useful when you have this kind of data:
+For example, regular expressions can be useful when we've an HTML snippet with this kind of data:

 <p>Price : 19.99$</p>